This post may contain affiliate links. Please read our disclosure policy.

 I’m not a huge fan of decks – I’d take a beautiful brick patio any day.
-In fact, that’s one thing I adored about that house that could’ve been.
-You know, that pretty Colonial that I fell in love with, in a neighborhood that wasn’t quite as charming.
-I really like when kitchens, living rooms and bedrooms open up to a patio.
+I really like when kitchens, living rooms and bedrooms open up to a patio instead of a deck, but such is life, right?!

-Our home is built on a hill, making a patio impossible from the main level.
+Our home (tour our before and after here) is built on a hill, making a patio impossible from the main level.
 It’s partially enclosed by the screened in porch, the house wall and the breakfast nook, with just one side opening to the yard.

-We used Sherwin Williams SuperDeck solid deck stain.
+With that in mind, our research led us to Sherwin Williams SuperDeck solid deck stain.
 After four years and several hail storms, it’s in immaculate condition.
-It stains and paints offering a beautiful aesthetic.
+It stains and paints, offering a beautiful aesthetic.

-A solid stain gives a paint appearance with the protection of a stain.
+A solid stain gives a painted appearance with the protection of a stain.
 While staining between the deck slats gives it a finished, polished look, almost like painted wood floors.

 A color stain is suitable for decks that have been stained time and time again and can no longer benefit from a sheer stain.
 It’s also a great option to go over darker stains or to blend your deck with your home.